Words by Theodora Sutcliffe

 Zviad Khuntsaria's Winning Cocktail: Rising San

-Highballs are a big part of the bar program at Roka Dubai and the restaurant is Japanese in inspiration, so a Japanese highball was a natural choice for Khuntsaria.
+Highballs are a big part of the bar program at Roka Dubai, the contemporary Japanese robatayaki restaurant, so a Japanese highball was a natural choice for Khuntsaria.
 To add interest to the delicate combination of sake, tequila, tonic and orange, Khuntsaria infused his sake with fennel seeds.
 "Fennel itself is quite a powerful ingredient but you have to find the right balance not to overpower the tequila but also to keep alive the sake," he says.
 "Fennel itself is quite traditional in Mexican cuisine, in salsa, and in Georgian cuisine we use a lot of another type of fennel, not seeds but the plant itself."

 3 dash Orange bitters